 Anthony Jones and Sophie Kirby made sure Peter was ready for the big occasion.
-Photo Credit: Martin Ellard Anthony said he had recommended hydroth rapy to help Peter work towards his goal.
-"It was clear it was decry important to him.
-He became emotional whenever the space about it.
+Photo Credit: Martin Ellard Anthony said he had recommended hydrotherapy to help Peter work towards his goal.
+"It was clear it was deeply important to him.
+He became emotional whenever he spoke about it.
 When he was admitted to Ward 20, Sophie and I were able to visit him twice a day.
-We got him moving and tried a replicate an aisle there as best as we could.
+We got him moving and tried to replicate an aisle there as best as we could.
 "We really wanted it to happen, and watching him walk down the aisle for real was overwhelming.
 It was a career highlight for me and Sophie.
 It doesn't get any more rewarding than that."
 Catherine said the Macmillan team did much more than their jobs - they gave her and her family some of the best memories of their lives.
-You said Breast Cancer "More organisation of patient notes."
-We did Worked with medical records department to improve the process and system and the Service greatly improved.
-Yo' sair' /\ 'ard / ~a "Patient lonely and no family to visit.
-Mood low as a consequence.."
-We did Arranged for volunteers to spend time with patient.

-You said We Did Phlebotomy Service As a result of the F&F waiting time feedback the Phlebotomy team revised working arrangements, held customer care training sessions, and appointed a very proactive team leader.
-Within a short period of time the team noticed a dramatic reduction in complaints.
 Our Staff & Resources Swansea Bay nurses honoured in RCN Wales Nurse of the Year awards Eight Swansea Bay nurses have been recognised for their outstanding work in a national awards ceremony.
 Jean Saunders triumphed in the 2019 RCN Wales Nurse of the Year Awards, winning both the Community Nursing Award and Nurse of the Year.